smith478/label-extractor/README.md

 ## Approach overview

 ### Phase 0:
 In order to get our initial set of labels the idea is to use `zero_shot_model.py`.
-This script uses a generative LLM (e.g. Llama 3) to try to identify presence of a set of abnormalities from the free text within each radiology report.
+This script uses a generative LLM (e.g. Llama 3.1-instruct or Gemma 2) to try to identify presence of a set of abnormalities from the free text within each radiology report.

 We then inspect the results of these quasi-labels to see how trustworthy they are and also clean up the labels.
 We also verify that they are properly formatted.
 Here we could use a streamlit tool to efficiently label the reports.